splunk/splunk-sdk-javascript/README.md

 ### Node.js examples

-The Splunk SDK for JavaScript includes several command-line examples, which are located in the **/splunk-sdk-javascript/examples/node** directory.
+The Splunk Enterprise SDK for JavaScript includes several command-line examples, which are located in the **/splunk-sdk-javascript/examples/node** directory.
 These examples run with Node.js and use the command-line arguments from the **.splunkrc** file, if you set this up with your login credentials.

 For example, to run the **jobs.js** example, open a command prompt in the **/splunk-sdk-javascript/examples/node** directory and enter: